Ananym/welcome-to-nexus/character/mythic-alliances.md

 At busy times, there may be a group of adventurers coordinating to check different Mythic caves and share different bosses.
 Joining these groups when they're running can be an efficient way to make progress.

-Mythic bosses respawn approximately every few minutes.
-However, this is a periodic check rather than a time since the boss was last slain - it's entirely possible for a boss to respawn moments after it died, if you managed to kill it just before the periodic check.
+Mythic bosses respawn approximately every 40-60 minutes.
+However, this is a periodic check rather than a time since the boss was last slain - it's entirely possible for a boss to respawn moments after it died, if you managed to kill it just before this periodic check.